Aspirational Research: A Key Component of Your Strategic Planning Process

 We have developed a four-step process for completing strategic plans for clients.
 You can learn more about our four-step process here.

-In the second step of our process “Analyze the Organization and Landscape”, this is where we spend most of our time to inform the strategic plan.
+The second step of our strategic planning process, “Analyze the Organization and Landscape,” is where we spend most of our time to inform the strategic plan.
 In addition to engaging key stakeholders and reviewing organizational information, we also complete research on aspirational organizations and peer models.
-By researching best practice models and peer organizations we can bring new inspiration to the staff and board of directors of what’s possible for our clients.
+By researching best practice models and peer organizations, we can inspire the staff and board of directors on what’s possible for our clients.

 When we meet with our client during the kick-off meeting, we ask them a series of questions to help guide the second step in our strategic planning process: